This post has already been read 1157 times!

-A recent question on Quora broke my heart because the person must be in a lot of pain to ask this question on an open forum.
+A recent question on Quora broke my heart.
+The person must be in a lot of pain to ask this question on an open forum.

 I was given a “doesn’t meet expectations” rating in my annual review.
 My manager never told me anything throughout the year.
 Should I leave?